AStefankiv/writing/install_and_configure_node_&_npm_on_ubuntu.md

 ## **Introduction**

 [Node.js](https://nodejs.org/en/about) is a cross-platform, open-source JavaScript runtime environment that can run on server-side.
 [NPM](https://nodejs.org/en/learn/getting-started/an-introduction-to-the-npm-package-manager) (Node Package Manager) is a default package manager for Node.js.
-By the end of this tutorial, you will have Node.js and NPM installed using three different methods — whether you want the latest version, multiple versions, or long-term support (LTS) versions.
+By the end of this tutorial, you will have Node.js and npm installed using three different methods — whether you want the latest version, multiple versions, or long-term support (LTS) versions.
 ## **Prerequisites**
 Before installing anything, make sure your system is up to date.
 Run this command directly in your Ubuntu terminal:
 ```bash